kevin-moses/-/README.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/kevin-moses/kmoses.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+## 1 Feburary 2019 - Page Published

+This website was published with github.io and can be viewed [here](https://github.com/kevin-moses/kmoses.github.io/edit/master/README.md).

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever I commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+**From the Github.io initialization:**

+_Markdown Conventions_

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for